org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 Pipeline.
 It is a single-page HTML document that contains a summary of all vulnerabilities, their metadata and references.
 It allows for sorting and filtering the information contained within.

-One of the core features, the vulnerability timeline, can make generating the dashboard take quite a long time if many unreviewed vulnerabilities are present in the inventory, which is why the `vulnerabilityTimelinesGlobalEnabled` configuration parameter can initially be set to `false` in case this information is not yet required.
+Even after several performance updates to one of the core features, the vulnerability timeline, the generation of the dashboard can still take quite a long time if many unreviewed vulnerabilities are present in the inventory.
+You may want to consider setting the `vulnerabilityTimelinesGlobalEnabled` configuration parameter to `false` in case this information is not yet required.
+You could also set the `maximumTimeSpentPerTimeline` configuration parameter to a value like `120` (seconds) to limit the time spent on generating the timelines.

 ### Configuration Parameters